hmmpsNorthOffice/CustomVideoPlayer/README.md

 **What this is**

 * CustomVideoPlayer is a Beat Saber addon created from a fork of the original MusicVideoPlayer mod.
 It can work independently and alongside MVP or BeatSaberCinema.
-* It plays videos from a CustomVideo directory.
+* It plays videos from a CustomVideos directory.
-* It extends MVP’s functionality with three added features:
+* It allows you to:
-1. Plays multiple videos at once.
+1. Play multiple videos at once.
-2. Plays 360 videos.
+2. Play 360 videos.
-3. Adds ‘Multiple Screen Placement’ (MSP) functionality with multiple preset combinations.
+3. Use preset arrangements of screens using ‘Multiple Screen Placement’ (MSP) functionality.
 * The benefits of this mod improve as one collects more videos and discovers creative ways to layer them or let them interact with the platform.

 **Caveats**

-* Local video import (from the map level's directory) is not fully functional.
-I plan to add both MVP and BeatSaberCinema compatibility soon but the feature got pushed down the todo list.
-* Many of the MSP screens that aligned themselves to create a larger screen need to be realigned.
-A small gap now appears after the introdution of curved screens.
-Now that a working placement editor is finished I should be able to rectify this issue.
+* Does not import map's local video.
+This feature was removed to make it less dependent on other mods and more future proof.
 * The introduction of the bloom effect will cause issues for screens with large surface areas.
 * The screen color can be set to mimic either the cube(saber) or environment light colors.
 This feature only works when the player overrides the default environment colors or when the colors are provided by the level map.
 The functionality does not yet support the default environment colors, maps that envoke boost color events, or maps that use chroma.
-* The introduction of screen placement editing breaks type1 (pond mirroring) screen reflection which was based on fixed screen positions.
-A dynamic algorithm will be added shortly.
-Type 2 reflection (for 360 maps) still works.
 * Placement editing for MSP screens is not possible.

 **Feature List**